 Even if your client is not written in Python, you can still use the Vertex AI SDK for Python to launch the container and server so that you can test requests from your client.

-To get predictions, you must first import your
+To get inferences, you must first import your

 model.
 After it's imported, it becomes a